threatcode/BugCode/CHANGELOG/footer.md

 * Added workspace status in Gtk interface
 * Added conflict resolution support for the Gtk interface
 * Added search entry for workspaces in Gtk
-* Added support for 'exit' command inside Bogcode's Gtk terminal
+* Added support for 'exit' command inside Bugcode's Gtk terminal
 * Improved handling of uncaught exceptions in Gtk interface
 * Improved text formatting in Gtk's log console
-* Fixed several small bugs in Bogcode GTK
+* Fixed several small bugs in Bugcode GTK
 * Added support for resize workspace bar.
 * Added a quote for imported reports in WEB UI.
 * Added support for a new type of report in Qualysguard plugin.